-To generate the Comparison Group, each student at the school is matched to the 50 most similar students from other schools throughout the city, based on prior test scores and demographic factors.
+To generate the Comparison Group, each student at the main school is matched to the 50 most similar students from other schools throughout the city, based on prior test scores and demographic factors.
+The pool of potential students includes students at transfer high schools, YABC programs, and high schools.
 The similar students identified for each student are grouped together into a large Comparison Group.
 We then calculate the performance results (such as average test scores and graduation rates) of the Comparison Group.